-In case of parts procured through an external procurement entity, the customer should require the supplier to state the minimum period of validity of parts (w.r.t.
-T1 or T3) after delivery.
+In case of parts procured through an external procurement entity, the customer should require the supplier to state the minimum period of validity of parts, w.r.t.
+T1 or T2, after delivery.

-Table 6-1Error!
-Reference source not found.
-Control parameters
+All relifing tests as described in Table 6-1 and Error!
+Reference source not found. shall be completed in maximum period of six weeks.

+Control parameters for class 1 and class 2 programmes

 Test requirements

-General requirements per EEE parts family:
+Requirements per EEE parts family:

-For relifing, the following tests, as specified in 61 shall be performed:
+For relifing, the following tests, as specified in Table 6-1 shall be performed:

 External Visual Inspection